globalids/user-guide/README.md

 ## Before You Begin

-- Before you launch the automated deployment on AWS, verify the prerequisites.
+- Before you launch the automated deployment on cloud, verify the prerequisites.
-- The AMI has a 30 day evaluation period license.
+- The image has a 30 day evaluation period license.

 ## License Key Prerequisite